Attacking SMB

 Remote Code Execution (RCE)

 Before jumping into how to execute a command on a remote system using SMB, let's talk about Sysinternals.
-The Windows Sysinternals website was created in 1996 by Mark Russinovich and Bryce Cogswell to offers technical resources and utilities to manage, diagnose, troubleshoot, and monitor a Microsoft Windows environment.
+The Windows Sysinternals website was created in 1996 by Mark Russinovicharrow-up-right and Bryce Cogswellarrow-up-right to offers technical resources and utilities to manage, diagnose, troubleshoot, and monitor a Microsoft Windows environment.
 Microsoft acquired Windows Sysinternals and its assets on July 18, 2006.

-We can download PsExec from Microsoft website, or we can use some Linux implementations:
+We can download PsExec from Microsoft websitearrow-up-right, or we can use some Linux implementations:

 Impacket PsExec